harineeshrijaa/smart-financial-parser/README.md

 # Smart Financial Parser - Harinee Saravanakumar

-A small, test-driven Python CLI that ingests a messy CSV of transactions, normalizes dates/amounts/merchants, categorizes merchants, converts amounts to USD (using deterministic demo FX rates) and produces a top-spending-category report.
+A small, test-driven Python CLI project that ingests unstructured, messy CSV transactions containing columns such as `date`, `amount`, `merchant`, and `notes`.
+The project cleans and fixes noisy inputs by normalizing dates to ISO, parsing amounts into `Decimal` with explicit currency detection, canonicalizing merchant names (alias maps + fuzzy matching with an optional embedding fallback), categorizing merchants, converting currencies to USD using deterministic demo FX rates, and producing a top-spending-category JSON report.

-This repository is structured for clarity and reproducibility: parsing and canonicalization logic are separated from reporting/FX conversion, and a compact set of unit and integration tests exercise edge cases.
+The codebase separates data-cleaning (parsing and merchant canonicalization) from reporting and FX-conversion logic, and provides a focused suite of unit and integration tests that validate edge cases and ensure reproducible behavior.

 ## Quick Start